awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-setting-up-edge-devices-service-role.md

 AWS IoT Greengrass core devices require an AWS Identity and Access Management \(IAM\) service role to communicate with AWS Systems Manager\.
 The role grants AWS Security Token Service \(AWS STS\) [https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) trust to the Systems Manager service\.
 You only need to create the service role once for each AWS account\.
 You will specify this role for the `RegistrationRole` parameter when you configure and deploy the SSM Agent component to your AWS IoT Greengrass devices\.
 If you already created this role while setting up on\-premises servers or virtual machines in a hybrid environment, you can skip this step\.

 **Note**
 Users in your company or organization who will use Systems Manager on your edge devices must be granted permission in IAM to call the Systems Manager API\.
-For more information, see [ Create non\-Admin IAM users and groups for Systems Manager](setup-create-iam-user.md)\.

 **S3 bucket policy requirement**
 If either of the following cases are true, you must create a custom IAM permission policy for Amazon Simple Storage Service \(Amazon S3\) buckets before completing this procedure: